U.S. judge names lead plaintiffs in Facebook litigation

-NEW YORK (Reuters) - A group of investors including state pension funds in North Carolina and Arkansas will be the lead plaintiffs in securities lawsuits arising out of Facebook Inc’s $16 billion initial public offering, a U.S. judge ruled on Thursday.
+NEW YORK, Dec 6 (Reuters) - A group of investors including state pension funds in North Carolina and Arkansas will be the lead plaintiffs in securities lawsuits arising out of Facebook Inc’s $16 billion initial public offering, a U.S. judge ruled on Thursday.

 The investors, in a proposed class-action case, have accused Facebook of misrepresenting its financial condition in the run-up to the May stock offering.
 They are represented by law firms Bernstein Litowitz Berger & Grossmann and Labaton Sucharow.